Knowledge Level: Intermediate

 Another super versatile piece of kit that will give you some insulation and protection in the cold and wet but also keep you cool if it warms up.
 The small peak helps to keep the rain out of your eyes and, if it gets really hot, you can just stow it in one of your jersey pockets.

-Although you shouldn’t be battling cold feet in the same way as during the winter, lighter weight wind and water resistant overshoes are still advisable during the spring.
+Although you shouldn’t be battling cold feet in the same way as during the winter, lighter weight wind and water resistant overshoes are still advisable during the autumn.
 Even a simple lycra covering will keep the vents of your shoes covered and your feet warmer and drier.
-For warmer spring days, when overshoes are just too much, toe covers give an easily removable and storable option.
+For warmer autumn days, when overshoes are just too much, toe covers give an easily removable and storable option.

 Dress to the session